Hungary starts election this Sunday (3); Orbán attends the vote in Budapest | World

 Opposition to Orbán is led by Peter Marki-Zay, conservative and mayor of Hódmezővásárhely – a city of 50,000 in the south of the country.

-Peter Marki-Zay, conservative and leader of the opposition in Hungary at a rally on March 29, 2022 — Photo: Anna Szilagyi/AP
+Peter Marki-Zay, conservative and opposition leader in Hungary at a rally on March 29, 2022 — Photo: Anna Szilagyi/AP

 Marki-Zay has the difficult task of gathering the support of six very different parties – with representatives from the right, social democrats and ecologists – in order to be able to face the powerful Fidesz.

-The opposition coalition promises to defeat the “authoritarian Orbán” and put an end to what they call the “illiberal transformation”, which began in 2010, with several attacks on democracy.
+The opposition coalition promises to defeat the “authoritarian Orbán”, and end what they call the “illiberal transformation”, which began in 2010, with several attacks on democracy.

 Under the political slogan “anyone but Orbán”, the parties promised to put aside ideological differences and support a single candidate, in this case, Marki-Zay.